How It Works

 AgentAn AI system with a unique API key.
 References credentials by name

-PolicyPer-credential rules: which HTTP methods auto-approve, which need human approval
+PolicyPer-credential rules: which requests are auto-approved, which need human approval

 TeamIsolation boundary.
 Each team has its own credentials, agents, roles, and policies